buseozbaytekin/buseozbaytekin/README.md

 - 📫 How to reach me **buseozbaytekin@gmail.com**

-- ⚡ Fun fact **I graduated from UpSchool and we are women who raising each other.**
+- ⚡ **I graduated from UpSchool and we are women who raising each other.**

 <h3 align="center">Connect with me:</h3>
 <p align="center">